lowRISC/opentitan/doc/ug/getting_started_fpga.md

 * Connect the FPGA board to the PC and turn it on.
 * In the navigation on the left, click on *PROGRAM AND DEBUG* > *Open Hardware Manager* > *Open Target* > *Auto Connect*.
 * Vivado now enumerates all boards and connects to it.
-(Note on Vivado 2018.1 you may get an error the first time and have to do auto connect twice.)
 * Click on *Program Device* in the menu on the left (or at the top of the screen).
 * A dialog titled *Program Device* pops up.
 Select the file `lowrisc_systems_top_earlgrey_nexysvideo_0.1.bit` as *Bitstream file*, and leave the *Debug probes file* empty.
 * Click on *Program* to flash the FPGA with the bitstream.